dlb-rl/rl-tournament-starter/README.md

 You may also run this environment [on Colab](https://colab.research.google.com/drive/1awcOdo8RU9UdaSRKuqUjvaOTF2O17-os?usp=sharing).

-## Tournament submission
+### Packing Your Agent

-To submit an agent for the competition you must follow this instructions:

-- Implement a class that inherits from `soccer_twos.AgentInterface` and implements an `act` method
+To pack an agent for the target environment you must implement a class that inherits from `soccer_twos.AgentInterface` and implements an `act` method.
-- Fill in your agent's information in the `README.md` file (agent name, authors & emails, and description)
-- Test your agent module as described in the next section
-- Compress your agent's module folder as `.zip` and e-mail it to bryanlmoliveira@gmail.com.

 See `example_player_agent/` or `example_team_agent/` module for reference.

-## Testing/Evaluating
+### Testing/Evaluating

-Use the environment's rollout tool to test your module before submission:
+Use the environment's rollout tool to test your agent module:

 `python -m soccer_twos.watch -m example_player_agent`